pjbiggs/SING_aotearoa_2019/README.md

 ![](Rinstructions.png)

 Ok, you should see something like the following in the console (number 6), if not please raise your hand to get some help.
 What we have done here is not so important (we have loaded a pre-packed piece of R software called a library) as the fact you have run a command in RStudio and it did something.
 Well done!
 We are going to be doing more of this soon...

 ---

-# Overview of the session

-We are planning on covering the following in our 90 minute session:

-* Mapping
-    * Sequencing files
-        * Fasta format
-        * Fastq format
-    * Mapping
-        * SAM/BAM files
-    * Visualisation of mapping
-    * What did we learn?
-* Assembly
-    * Brief theory
-    * Attempt with our reads
-    * What did we learn?

----